 The Ravens’ running game has come alive in the last four weeks.
 Wins over the Dallas Cowboys, Cleveland, the Jacksonville Jaguars and the New York Giants have seen the Ravens play consistent football.

 This 14-2 team from last year, which stumbled in the playoffs because of postseason inexperience, is the one team nobody wants to face.

-Washington: Can the chameleons win NFC East?
+Washington: Can the chameleons win the NFC East?

-As the Washington Football Team visits the Philadelphia Eagles Sunday night, it is the only NFC team guaranteed a postseason berth with a victory.
+As the Washington Football Team visits the Philadelphia Eagles on Sunday night, it is the only NFC team guaranteed a postseason berth with a victory.

 Before this game, the Dallas Cowboys and New York Giants play in the afternoon.
 The loser is eliminated; the winner takes the division if Washington can’t beat the Eagles.

-Washington is an enigma.
-Five straight losses early in the season.
-A subsequent four-game win streak, which included three straight on the road, one in Pittsburgh.
-And then two dreadful home losses, one when it could have clinched the division.
+Washington is an enigma: five straight losses early in the season; a subsequent four-game win streak, which included three straight on the road, one in Pittsburgh; and then two dreadful home losses, one when it could have clinched the division.

 So bad was this offense last week against the Carolina Panthers that quarterback Dwayne Haskins, who started the game, has been released.